 - Make sure the ball of your foot fits snugly into the widest part of the shoe.

-- Don't purchase shoes that feel too tight, expecting them to "stretch" to fit.
+- Don't purchase shoes that feel too tight and expect them to "stretch" to fit.
 This is especially true with the toe of a safety shoe - as they do not stretch.

 Q. What is the difference in length between a men's size 10 and a men's size 10.5?

 A. The difference between a half size is about a sixth of an inch.
 It may not sound like a lot, but it could be the difference between toes rubbing against a safety toe or fitting comfortably.

 Q. It's okay to wear my safety shoes outside of work for everyday use... right?

 A. It is recommended that footwear "rest" between uses.
 This "rest" allows built-in cushion to get some of it's spring back... which means your footwear will feel better for longer.
 The "rest" also allows moisture to dry creating a healthier environment for your feet.
 Plus, the more hours you wear the shoe, the shorter the life of the product.
 To get the most out of your safety footwear we suggest wearing them at work only.